mikegerwitz/easejs/README.md

 Current support includes:

-* Easy class creation
+* Simple and intuitive class definitions
 * Classical inheritance
 * Abstract classes and methods
 * Interfaces
-* Visibility support (public, protected and private members)
+* Visibility (public, protected and private members)

+While the current focus of the project is Object-Oriented design, it is likely that ease.js will expand to other paradigms in the future.

 **This project is still under development.**